mikage-emu/3dbrew/content/IRU:WaitSendTransfer.md

 # Description

-This command waits for the send transfer to finish.
+This command cancels the current send-transfer and waits for the [Transfer State](IRU:GetTransferState "wikilink") to be Ready before returning.
+The event returned by [GetSendFinishedEvent](IRU:GetSendFinishedEvent "wikilink") will not be signalled when the transfer is cancelled this way.